Revm

 let out = evm.inspect_with_tx(tx);

 The Evm Framework API is somewhat complex to use, but this document provides a detailed explanation.
 It enables users to extend logic, incorporate various context types, and offers built-in support for inspection.
-For a practical example, you can refer to the revm-optimism crate.
+For a practical example, you can refer to the op-revm crate.

 Users: